-After producing more than one million MX-5s, Mazda has created a new personality for its world famous sports car – the Mazda MX-5 RF.
-Designed with the objective of making the MX-5’s legendary handling attractive to an even wider audience and appeal to customers who might shy away from a traditional soft-top, the RF marks the next chapter in the evolution of the world’s best-selling two-seater sports car.
+After producing more than one million MX-5s, Mazda created an additional personality for its world famous sports car – the Mazda MX-5 RF.
+Designed with the objective of making the MX-5’s legendary handling attractive to an even wider audience and appeal to customers who might shy away from a traditional soft-top, the RF marked the next chapter in the evolution of the world’s best-selling two-seater sports car.

 Standing for ‘retractable fastback’ the RF is a stunning hardtop interpretation of the 2016 World Car Design of the Year winning fourth-generation MX-5.
-The beautifully engineered three-piece fully automated roof delivers a unique look roof up or down, at the same time as maintaining the perfectly proportioned lightweight sports car dynamism of the MX-5 convertible.
+The beautifully engineered three-piece fully automated roof delivers a unique look roof up or down, at the same time as maintaining the perfectly proportioned lightweight sports car dynamism of the MX-5 Roadster.
+Externally Prime-Line and Exclusive-Line models benefit from a body-coloured retractable hardtop, while, the range-topping Homura model uses a stand-out Piano black retractable hardtop.
+Mazda MX-5 RF Homura models finished in Jet Black Mica paint feature a Jet Black Mica roof rather than Piano Black.

-Shorter, lower and wider than the last-generation MX-5, with the smallest overhangs and lowest centre of gravity yet, the Mazda MX-5 RF’s athletic proportions reflect the MX-5’s focus on driving pleasure in an unmistakably contemporary and vibrant way, yet at the same time the Retractable Fastback respects the design principles that have been a key part of the Mazda MX-5’s allure for the last 29 years.
+Shorter, lower and wider than the third-generation MX-5, with the smallest overhangs and lowest centre of gravity yet, the Mazda MX-5 RF’s athletic proportions reflect the MX-5’s focus on driving pleasure in an unmistakably contemporary and vibrant way, yet at the same time the Retractable Fastback respects the design principles that have been a key part of the Mazda MX-5’s allure for over 30 years.

 Originally born of the desire to recreate the simple beauty of the classic British roadster, the Mk1 MX-5 is a design icon and the genesis point of an unmistakable lineage that has seen the MX-5 stay true to the classic roadster principles of a long bonnet, a rear-set cabin and a short tail.
 These values of compact dimensions and sporty proportions remain at the heart of the RF’s design, yet with its teardrop-shaped cabin and fastback roofline there’s no mistaking the unique look of the Retractable Fastback.